 What was the most fulfilling moment of the assignment?

-Was it hard to adapt to different way of life in Maban?
+Was it hard to adapt to a different way of life in Maban?

-MSF is about diversity and by exhibiting humility it makes it easier for fieldworkers to integrate in communities.
-I’ve learned to be flexible, humble and willing to learn about people's cultures wherever i work.
+MSF is about diversity and by exhibiting humility it makes it easier for fieldworkers to integrate into communities.
+I’ve learned to be flexible, humble and willing to learn about people's cultures wherever I work.

 How supportive is your family of your career with MSF?